jecki/DHParser/scratch/CONTRIBUTING.md

 - Another Alternative would be to add an EBNF-compiler directive, say `@ trace`, so one could write `@ trace = option` at the beginning of the EBNF-code.
-  * disadvantage: only parsers represented by symobols can be traced (can always be circumvented by introducing further symbols.)
+  * disadvantage: only parsers represented by symbols can be traced (can always be circumvented by introducing further symbols.)
   * advantages: less clutter in the EBNF-code and easier to switch between debugging and production code by simply commenting out the